penalara/engineInputGHCFile/schema-doc/ghc-definitions-incompatibilities-properties-freetimebetweendays.md

 ## type

-Indicate if the incompatibility is a strict, avoid (ponderable for optimization) or ignore.
+Indicate if the incompatibility is a strict, avoid (penalisable at optimization) or ignore.

 `type`